tuto pochette en cuir

 1. PRINT THE PATTERN

-• With tape, assemble the parts: "Soufflet-1" and "Soufflet-2".
+• Using tape, assemble the parts: “Bellows-1” and “Bellows-2”.

 2. TRANSFER THE TEMPLATES TO THE LEATHER

-• Cut out the pieces using a ruler, a square and a cutter (or a pair of sewing scissors).
+• Cut out the pieces using a ruler, a set square and a cutter (or a pair of sewing scissors).

-3. LAMINATE THE FLAP AND BACK
+3. GLUE THE FLAP AND THE BACK

 4. PREPARE THE CB POCKET

-8. ATTACH THE ZIPPER
+8. INSTALL THE ZIPPER

-10. CUT CORNERS
+10. CUT THE ANGLES

-• Cut with a cookie cutter (see video) all the angles that need to be cut (for this model, I use the Craftool 3780-02 cookie cutter from Deco Leather).
-If you don't have a cookie cutter, cut the corners with scissors.
+• Cut out all the corners that need to be cut with a die cutter (see video) (for this model, I use the Craftool 3780-02 die cutter from Deco Cuir).
+If you don't have a die cutter, cut the corners with scissors.

 11. ATTACH AND SEW THE FLAP TO THE BACK OF THE COMPANION